apache/trafficcontrol/docs/source/admin/quick_howto/ciab.rst

 The Enroller
 ------------
-The "enroller" provides an efficient way for Traffic Ops to be populated with data as CDN in a Box starts up.
-It connects to Traffic Ops as the admin user and processes files places in the docker volume shared between the containers.
-The enroller watches each directory within the ``/shared/enroller`` directory for new ``.json`` files to be created there.
+The "enroller" began as an efficient way for Traffic Ops to be populated with data as CDN in a Box starts up.
+It connects to Traffic Ops as the "admin" user and processes files places in the docker volume shared between the containers.
+The enroller watches each directory within the ``/shared/enroller`` directory for new :file:`{filename}.json` files to be created there.
 These files must follow the format outlined in the API guide for the ``POST`` method for each data type,  (e.g. for a ``tenant``, follow the guidelines for ``POST api/1.4/regions``).
 Of note, the ``enroller`` does not require fields that reference database ids for other objects within the database.

+.. program::enroller

+.. option:: --dir directory

+	Base directory to watch for data.
+Mutually exclusive with :option:`--http`\ .

+.. option:: --http port

+	Act as an HTTP server for ``POST`` requests on this port.
+Mutually exclusive with :option:`--dir`\ .

+.. option:: --started filename

+	The name of a file which will be created in the :option:`--dir` directory when given, indicating service was started (default: "enroller-started").

-The enroller runs within CDN in a Box using the ``-dir <dir>`` switch which provides the above behavior.
-It can also be run using the ``-http :<port>`` switch to instead have it listen on the indicated port.
-In this case, it accepts only POST requests with the JSON provided using the POST JSON method, e.g. ``curl -X POST https://enroller/api/1.4/regions -d @newregion.json``.
+The enroller runs within CDN in a Box using :option:`--dir` which provides the above behavior.
+It can also be run using :option:`--http` to instead have it listen on the indicated port.
+In this case, it accepts only ``POST`` requests with the JSON provided in the request payload, e.g. ``curl -X POST https://enroller/api/1.4/regions -d @newregion.json``.
 CDN in a Box does not currently use this method, but may be modified in the future to avoid using the shared volume approach.

 Auto Snapshot/Queue-Updates
 ---------------------------
 An automatic snapshot of the current Traffic Ops CDN configuration/toplogy will be performed once the "enroller" has finished loading all of the data and a minimum number of servers have been enrolled.
-To enable this feature, set the boolean ``AUTO_SNAPQUEUE_ENABLED`` to ``true`` [9]_.
+To enable this feature, set the boolean ``AUTO_SNAPQUEUE_ENABLED`` to ``true`` [8]_.
 The snapshot and queue-updates actions will not be performed until all servers in ``AUTO_SNAPQUEUE_SERVERS`` (comma-delimited string) have been enrolled.
-The current enrolled servers will be polled every ``AUTO_SNAPQUEUE_POLL_INTERVAL`` seconds, and each action (snapshot and queue-updates) will be delayed ``AUTO_SNAPQUEUE_ACTION_WAIT`` seconds [10]_.
+The current enrolled servers will be polled every ``AUTO_SNAPQUEUE_POLL_INTERVAL`` seconds, and each action (snapshot and queue-updates) will be delayed ``AUTO_SNAPQUEUE_ACTION_WAIT`` seconds [9]_.

 ..
-[9] Automatic Snapshot/Queue-Updates is enabled by default in `variables.env`_.
+[8] Automatic Snapshot/Queue-Updates is enabled by default in :file:`infrastructure/cdn-in-a-box/variables.env`.
 ..
-[10] Server poll interval and delay action wait are defaulted to a value of 2 seconds.
+[9] Server poll interval and delay action wait are defaulted to a value of 2 seconds.

 Mock Origin Service
 -------------------
-The default "origin" service container provides a basic static file HTTP server as the central respository for content.
-Additional files can be added to the origin root content directory located at ``infrastructure/cdn-in-a-box/origin/content``.
+The default "origin" service container provides a basic static file HTTP server as the central repository for content.
+Additional files can be added to the origin root content directory located at :file:`infrastructure/cdn-in-a-box/origin/content`.
 To request content directly from the origin directly and bypass the CDN:

 * Origin Service URL: http://origin.infra.ciab.test/index.html
 * Docker Host: http://localhost:9200/index.html